This book is written as a follow up to Let’s Go, and we’ll leverage a lot of the information and code patterns from that book again here.

 If you need to upgrade your version of Go, then please go ahead and do that now.
 The instructions for your operating system can be found here.

 There are a few other bits of software that you should make sure are available on your computer if you want to follow along fully.
 They are:

 The curl tool for working with HTTP requests and responses from your terminal.
 On MacOS and Linux machines it should be pre-installed or available in your software repositories.
 Otherwise, you can download the latest version from here.

 The hey tool for carrying out some basic load tests.
-So long as you have Go 1.16 or newer on your computer, you can install hey with the
+You can install hey with the

 A web browser with good developer tools.
 I’ll be using Firefox in this book, but Chromium, Chrome or Microsoft Edge will work too.